-In this article we are going to discuss about Elimination Disorders in Kids.
+In this article, we are going to discuss Elimination Disorders in Kids.

-We are going to talk about causes, symptoms and treatment of Encopresis in this article.
+We are going to talk about the causes, symptoms and treatment of Encopresis in this article.

-Encopresis is also known as fecal soiling.
+Encopresis is also known as faecal soiling.
 It occurs when a child usually over the age of 4, has bowel movements and soils their pants.
 This behaviour is often linked to constipation.
 Constipation occurs when stool becomes backed up in the intestine.
 Treating constipation is fairly easy and will typically eliminate soiling.
-This leakage may occur during the day or night and it is not under conscious control of the child.
+This leakage may occur during the day or night and it is not under the conscious control of the child.
 It is three to six times more common in boys.
 Encopresis is not a disease, but rather a symptom that may have different causes.
-Many people mistakenly believe that Encopresis is a behavioural issue- a simple hack of self control.
+Many people mistakenly believe that Encopresis is a behavioural issue- a simple hack of self-control.
 But punishing and humiliating a child with Encopresis will only make matter worse.
 A child with Encopresis often feels ashamed and may wish to avoid situations (such as camps or schools) that might lead to embarrassment.
-This may also effects on child’s self-esteem.
-On the part of care giver, you should avoid anger, punishment and rejection.
+This may also affect on child’s self-esteem.
+On the part of the caregiver, you should avoid anger, punishment and rejection.

 Symptoms of Encopresis:

-- Leakage of stool or liquid stool on underwear, which can be mistaken for diarrhea.
+- Leakage of stool or liquid stool on underwear, which can be mistaken for diarrhoea.